 "Shortly after their union another tribe moved into the area and a handsome young man came into her life.
 His name was Dyga and the pair soon fell in love," the legend says.

-"Realising the adulterous crime they were committing, the young lovers escaped their tribes and fled into the valleys.
+"Realizing the adulterous crime they were committing, the young lovers escaped their tribes and fled into the valleys.